RithvikKasarla/Big-O-of-No/app/backend/how  to/prisma.md

 *     Add new tables.
 *     Remove Tables

 Then, to push the changes to the database, type;
+NOTE: sometimes pushing doesn't work the first time.
+(I think this has to do with the DB 'waking up')
 >npx prisma db push

 or